ChannMyaeAung/MyLearningNotes/Linux/commands.md

 **Note:** The `kill` command doesn't exactly "kill" processes; rather, it sends them signals.
 Signals are one of several ways that the operating system communicates with programs.
 When the terminal receives one of these keystrokes, it sends a signal to the program in the foreground.
 In the case of CTRL-C, a signal called INT (interrupt) is sent; with CTRL-Z, a signal called TSTP (terminal stop) is sent.
-Programs, in turn, "listen" fro signals and may act upon them as they are received.
+Programs, in turn, "listen" for signals and may act upon them as they are received.
 The fact that a program can listen and act upon signals allows a program to do things such as save work in progress when it is sent a termination signal.